-- ask the offender ‘why me?’, or other questions
+- Have questions answered about the offence (by the offender) ‘why me?’, or other questions

-- tell the offender how it affected them and their family
+- Tell the harmer how the offence has affected them and their family

 Offenders may want the chance to: